kpeeters/gaindrive/README.md

       sudo systemctl start gaindrive

-The third step writes `/etc/gaindrive.conf` from the options you just proved, writes `/etc/systemd/system/gaindrive.service`, and enables it for the next boot.
+The third step writes `/etc/gaindrive.conf` from the options you just provided, writes `/etc/systemd/system/gaindrive.service`, and enables it for the next boot.
 It does not start the service, because the server from step 2 may still be holding the port.

 # Licence